rafaelromao/get-myinprogressworkitems/README.md

 # Get-MyInProgressWorkItems
-Get the ids of your in progress work items from Visual Studio online and return it as a string to be used in your git commit messages.
+Get the ids of your in progress work items from Visual Studio Online and return it as a string to be used in your git commit messages.

 ## Prerequisites
-- cURL installed in place of the default alias `curl` alias used for `Invoke-WebRequest`.
+- cURL installed in place of the default `curl` alias used for `Invoke-WebRequest`.
 See [this link](http://thesociablegeek.com/azure/using-curl-in-powershell/) for details.

 ## How to install it
 - Download and unzip this repository